Paul Poiret: Career expansion

 In 1911, publisher Lucien Vogel dared photographer Edward Steichen to promote fashion as a fine art in his work.
 Steichen responded by snapping photos of gowns designed by Poiret, hauntingly backlit and shot at inventive angles.
 These were published in the April 1911 issue of the magazine Art et Décoration.
 According to historian Jesse Alexander, the occasion is "now considered to be the first ever modern fashion photography shoot," in which garments were imaged as much for their artistic quality as their formal appearance.
 A year later, Vogel began his renowned fashion journal La Gazette du Bon Ton, which showcased Poiret's designs, drawn by top illustrators, along with six other leading Paris designers – Louise Chéruit, Georges Doeuillet, Jacques Doucet, Jeanne Paquin, Redfern, and the House of Worth.
 However, notable couture names were missing from this brilliant assemblage, including such major tastemakers as Lucile, Jeanne Lanvin and the Callot Soeurs.

 In 1911, Poiret launched the Les Parfums de Rosine, a home perfume division, named for his first daughter.
 Henri Alméras was employed as a perfumer by Paul Poiret as of 1923, though certain sources suggest he had worked there since 1914.

 Also in 1911, Poiret launched the Les École Martine, a home decor division of his design house, named for his second daughter.
 The establishment provided artistically inclined, working-class girls with trade skills and income.

 In 1911 Poiret leased part of the property at 109 Rue du Faubourg Saint Honoré to his friend Henri Barbazanges, who opened the Galerie Barbazanges to exhibit contemporary art.
 The building was beside Poiret's 18th century mansion at 26 Avenue d'Antin.
 Poiret reserved the right to hold two exhibitions each year.
 One of these was L'Art Moderne en France from 16 to 31 July 1916, organized by André Salmon.
 Salmon called the exhibition the "Salon d'Antin".
-Artists included Pablo Picasso, who showed Les Demoiselles d'Avignon for the first time, Amedeo Modigliani, Moïse Kisling, Manuel Ortiz de Zárate and Marie Vassilieff.
+Artists included Pablo Picasso, who showed Les Demoiselles d'Avignon for the first time, Amedeo Modigliani, Moïse Kisling, Manuel Ortíz de Zárate and Marie Vassilieff.
 Poiret also arranged concerts of new music at the gallery, often in combination with exhibitions of new art.
 The 1916 Salon d'Antin included readings of poetry by Max Jacob and Guillaume Apollinaire, and performances of work by Erik Satie, Darius Milhaud, Igor Stravinsky and Georges Auric.